Mon - Fri: 9:00AM - 5:00PM EST

 Schools and child and youth oriented agencies have sought our help in reviewing and improving their administration system to meet the industry’s professional standards and prevent litigation issues.
 We offer staff training presentations on safety and compliance topics.
 Additionally, parents have enlisted our help in special education due process matters, and school reviews in child custody matters, in order to find the best school placements for their children.

-Whether you are an attorney, school, agency, parent, or someone interested in education liability matters, our education expert blog is your go-to resource for understanding changes in education law, children and youth rights, and other topics related to education.
+Whether you are an attorney, school, agency, parent, or someone interested in education liability matters, our education expert witness blog is your go-to resource for understanding changes in education law, children and youth rights, and other topics related to education.
 Our expertise in this specialized field is unmatched, and we take pride in the processes we have developed.

 Our blog provides insights on applicable standards and duty and obtain expert opinions,and case studies on critical issues in education administration and supervision, including but not limited to school shootings, sexual assault, school accidents, bullying, harassment, student violence, student discipline, child supervision, and safety, staff hiring and supervision, school management, school equipment maintenance, school transportation-related injuries, and more.
 Explore our blog today!